 If no agreement is reached, the court decides on custody.
 When the parents have not reached agreement and the court is taking such a decision, it will establish the child’s opinion, appoint a special guardian for the child, who will represent the child in court, and can request an expert opinion from a social welfare centre or a court expert witness.

-The jurisdiction of the court and the social welfare centre is determined based on the child’s place of residence which was the last common permanent or temporary residence of the marital spouses.
-Family mediation is carried out at the Family Centre operating as part of the social welfare centre in the county seat.
+The jurisdiction of the court and the Croatian social welfare institute and the Family Centre is determined based on the child’s place of residence which was the last common permanent or temporary residence of the marital spouses.